 In addition, intervention will focus upon the safety of the target.
-Staff are expected and required, when aware of bullying, to either refer the student to designated resources for assistance, or to intervene where appropriate.
+Staff are expected and required, when aware of bullying, to either refer the student to designated resources for assistance or to intervene where appropriate.

-C. Provisions for students who do not feel safe at school
+Provisions for students who do not feel safe at school

 The Board acknowledges that, notwithstanding actions taken by district staff, intervention may require a specific coordinated approach if the child does not feel safe at school.
 Students who do not feel safe at school are limited in their capacity to learn and reach their academic potential.
-Staff, when aware of harassment including, but not limited to bullying, should bring this to the attention of the building principal, the DAC Coordinator, or Title IX Compliance Officer.
-The building principal, DAC Coordinator, or Title IX Compliance Officer will work together to define and implement any needed action with other appropriate staff, the student and the student's parent.
+Students, staff and parents, when aware of harassment, including but not limited to bullying, should bring this to the attention of the building principal, the Dignity Act Coordinator (DAC) or Title IX Compliance Officer.
+The building principal, DAC or Title IX Compliance Officer will work together to define and implement any needed action with other appropriate staff, the student and the student's parent.

-The district recognizes the need to handle each case individually in order to create a safer environment for all students especially those that are targets of harassment or discrimination including but not limited to bullying.
-The student, parent/guardian, and school administration will collaborate to establish safety provisions that best meet the needs of the targeted student.
+The district recognizes the need to handle each case individually in order to create a safe environment for all students, especially those that are targets of harassment or discrimination including but not limited to bullying.
+The student, parent/guardian and school administration will collaborate to establish safety provisions that best meet the needs of the targeted student.
 Follow-up discussion and/or meetings will be scheduled, as needed, to ensure that safety concerns have been adequately addressed and to determine when and if accommodations need to be changed or discontinued.

-In order to implement this program the Board will designate at its annual organizational meeting a Dignity Act Coordinator.
+In order to implement this program, the Board will designate, at its annual organizational meeting, a Dignity Act Coordinator.
 The role of the DAC is to coordinate and enforce implementation of the Act.
-Dignity Act Coordinators are building principals and the Assistant Superintendent for Pupil and Personnel Services.
-DAC Contact Information:
+Dignity Act Coordinators are building principals and the Director of Instruction, Equity, and Instructional Personnel.